 Place it on a griddle, and it’s ready to go in 3 – 5 minutes.

 The result is a crisp, golden panini that oozes with warm mozzarella cheese.
 It’s the perfect companion to go with your delectable soup.

-If you find the flavors of your soup to be too bold, you can dial it down a bit by using less fatty cuts.
-A filet mignon or a New York strip steak is your best bet if this is your goal.
+Of course, if you find the flavors too bold, you can dial it down a bit by using a leaner cut, such as filet mignon or New York strip steak.

 Finally, if you want a rich meal from start to end, pair your French onion soup with a T-Bone or rib-eye steak.
 This combo is extra flavorful and incredibly filling!

 Looking for something a bit lighter?
 Let’s talk about seafood!

 Scallops, also known as big meaty chunks of heaven, also taste great with a bowl of French onion soup.

 The key to making scallops taste oh-so irresistible is to sear them to perfection.

 All you need is a little butter, garlic, olive oil, lemon juice, salt, and pepper:

 - In a saute pan or skillet, add 2 teaspoons of unsalted butter and 2 teaspoons of olive oil.